 Kim Knight checks into W Brisbane Hotel.

-Take a taxi through the Airport Link tunnel off-peak and you'll be at check-in within around 20 minutes and for less than $60.
+Getting there: Take a taxi through the Airport Link tunnel off-peak and you'll be at check-in within around 20 minutes and for less than $60.
 Via train, it's a 10-minute walk from the central Roma St station stop.

 Check-in experience: The staff wear American camp counsellor normcore and I can only dream of the day my chinos are that neatly pressed.
 I was a bit intimidated by the front desk, which is really just a series of informal standing stations near a table of refreshing drinks and ceramic drinking vessels.
 Relax.
 The "W" stands for whatever you want, whenever you want.
 These people are here for you.

 Room: Wonderful.
 Spectacular.
 Marvellous.
 Fantastic.
 I know this is reading like a John Campbell script, but these are the actual hotel descriptors.
 I stayed in a "Spectacular" king room and OMG, the attention to detail.
 At one point, I was lying on my bed thinking about turning on the TV.
 I lazily wafted my arm over my head and there was the remote in a little grey felt case that looked like it came direct from somewhere expensive and Scandinavian.
 Hot pink and teal are not my usual accent colours of choice, but there was so much to love about this room.
 A multiplicity of coat hangers (why do so many places get this so wrong?).
 A GHD hairdryer.
 A Nespresso machine.
 A giant glass pineapple.
 A tiny silver crocodile.